Nesquiko/swimlogs/README.md

 A web application for creating and sharing swim trainings in a swimming team.

+## To fix

+1. add date is on session day validateTraining
+2. Change CORS! main.go

 ## TODO

 1. Frontend -> Go Vugu / Hugo